j-e-torres/ListThis/README.md

 # UX issues

 - keyboard viewing when in textinput

   - editing notes
     - √ (kinda) when edit is pressed, move cursor to notes
   - create list

+- see list as it is being created, make listitems the create list modal

 # `Login/Home page`